a-synchronous/rubico/README.md

 ])
 ```

-All rubico operators support both eager and lazy APIs.
+All Rubico operators support both eager and lazy APIs.
 The eager API takes all required arguments and executes at once, while the lazy API takes only the setup arguments and returns a function that executes later.
 This dual API supports a natural and composable code style.

 ```javascript [playground]
 const myObj = { a: 1, b: 2, c: 3 }